shengyang93/shengyang93.github.io/content/project/g3r/index.md

 image:
   preview_only: true
 summary: |
-  We maintain an Editable Generative Reconstruction framework for Closed-loop Simulation.
+  We maintain a Generative Reconstruction framework for Closed-loop Simulation.
 ---

 With a series of recent works now accepted, published, and patented, we are pleased to introduce **Generative Reconstruction Suite v1.0** and present the complete technical picture behind it.
 This project builds upon our peer-reviewed papers — listed below and on my homepage — along with partially released code to support reproducibility and practical adoption.
 The suite has already been deployed within the Alibaba Autonomous Driving Lab to advance both perception systems and end-to-end driving algorithms.
 We welcome inquiries regarding collaboration or technical details.